germal/OpenCVB/README.md

 the Python script, a VB.Net wrapper is required.
 Examples are provided – see Python_SurfaceBlit or Python_RGBDepth.
-There is a simple naming convention for Python scripts with a VB.Net wrapper: use the same name for both, i.e. the algorithm Python_RGBDepth is the companion for the Python_RGBDepth.py script.
+There is a simple naming convention for Python scripts with a VB.Net wrapper: use the same name for both, i.e. the algorithm Python_RGBDepth is the companion for the Depth_RGB_PS.py script (the
+\_PS suffix indicates it is a Python Streaming script sending the RGB and Depth images to the Python script.
+See Algorithm subset “\<PyStream\>”.)

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing a “Test All” regression.
 To